thefrontside/effection/website/docs/guides/blog.md

 The solution seems clear: adopt the ideas of structured concurrency, and apply them to JavaScript.
-We have experimented with these ideas for a while at Frontside, and out of this experimentation we've created a framework which has changed the way we write and think about JavaScript systems.
+We have experimented with these ideas for a while at [Frontside][], and out of this experimentation we've created a framework which has changed the way we write and think about JavaScript systems.
 This process has been challenging and exciting, and we think that we've built something which is useful far beyond our own team and our own needs.
 [Effection][] is a